The maximal subgroups of the exceptional groups $F_4(q)$, $E_6(q)$ and ${}^2E_6(q)$ and related almost simple groups: Notation and preliminaries

 A maximal subgroup of $\bar G$ not containing $G$ itself is either $N_{\bar G}(X)$ for a maximal subgroup $X$ of $G$, called an \emph{ordinary} maximal subgroup, or $N_{\bar G}(X)$ for $X$ a non-maximal subgroup of $G$, called a \emph{novelty} maximal subgroup.
 The maximal subgroups of $\bar G$ are known except for almost simple subgroups by \cite{borovik1989,liebeckseitz1990}.
-The potential almost simple subgroups themselves are all known, in the sense that there is a list of groups, and a simple group embeds in $G$ if and only if it appears on that list \cite{liebeckseitz1999}.
-What remains is to determine, given $H$ on that list, whether $N_{\bar G}(H)$ can be maximal, and if so to count the number of conjugacy classes of such subgroups.
+The quasisimple subgroups for exceptional $\mbG$ are all known, in the sense that there is a list of groups, and a quasisimple group embeds in $\mbG$ if and only if it appears on that list \cite{liebeckseitz1999}.
+What remains for the classification of maximal subgroups of finite simple exceptional groups is to determine, given $H$ on that list, whether $H$ embeds in $G_{\mathrm{sc}}$ (rather than just $\mbG$), if $N_{\bar G}(H\cdot Z(\mbG)/Z(\mbG))$ can be maximal, and if so to count the number of conjugacy classes of such subgroups.
+For notational convenience, as did earlier we write $\bar H$ for the image of $H$, a subgroup of $\mbG$ in $\bar G$, so the subgroup $H\cdot Z(\mbG)/Z(\mbG)$.
+So $H$ is a subgroup of $\mbG$, and $\bar H$ is a subgroup of $G$ and $\bar G$.